NFL-Saints' Kamara scores six rushing TDs, equals single game record | Sports-Games

 NFL-Saints' Kamara scores six rushing TDs, equals single game record

-"Kudos to the O-line.
-They get the game ball, they put us in a position to win," he added.
+Only a tactical decision by coach Sean Payton stopped Kamara from possibly setting a new mark of seven rushing touchdowns.
+The Saints were leading 38-27 on third and goal on the Minnesota one-yard line in the fourth quarter, and while Kamara was on the sidelines ready to enter the fray Payton decided to run the play without him.

+Backup quarterback Taysom Hill scored on the one-yard run.
+"I wasn't worried about it," Kamara said.
+"Taysom was like 'my bad' and I said 'don't worry about it, it's all good, we'll spread the wealth'.

+Kamara later added his sixth touchdown after a 41-yard catch by tight end Adam Trautman had driven the Saints down to the three-yard line.
 Kamara's milestone was not the only one at the Superdome, with Saints' quarterback Drew Brees becoming the first player to pass for 80,000 career yards.

 Brees, who passed for 311 yards in the game on 19-for-26, achieved the milestone when he connected with Latavius Murray on a nine-yard completion early in the second half.
 The victory also snared the NFC South division title for the Saints (11-4) for the fourth successive year.